lynxkite/lynxkite/README.md

     make

 LynxKite can be run as a fat jar started with `spark-submit`.
 See `run.sh` for an example of this.
-During development you can avoid building a far jar each time like this:
+During development you can avoid building a fat jar each time like this:

     sbt stage # (Or run "stage" in a long-lived SBT session.) target/universal/stage/bin/lynxkite